 If we pick a value of then there are two vectors making an angle consistent with having a value .

-All solutions are constrained to lie in the plane perpendicular to , and notice that the tip of all the solution vectors lie on a line.
+All solutions are constrained to lie in the plane perpendicular to .
+Since cross products can be associated with planes this might be geometrically significant.
+Notice that the tips of all the solution vectors lie on a line.
 This suggests that unwrapping a cross product might be related to the equation of a line.

 By inspection, we can see that

-But this is not the most general solution, because we could also add an arbitrary vector that is parallel to .
-Getting an arbitrary vector parallel to is as simple as forming a scalar multiple where is an arbitrary scalar.
-This seems directly analogous to adding a constant of integration to an indefinite integral, something which introductory physics students seem content to accept.
+But this is not the most general solution, because we could also add an arbitrary vector that is parallel to since this would not affect the original equation.
+Getting an arbitrary vector parallel to is as simple as forming a multiple where is an arbitrary real number.
+Accounting for a potential parallel component seems directly analogous to adding a constant of integration to an indefinite integral, something which introductory physics students seem content to accept.

 Therefore the most general solution is

 It is probably intuitive that unwrapping a cross product leads to another cross product, but what is the significance of ?
 We can solve for by plugging this solution into the original equation and doing a few lines of algebra.
 The same process shows that is irrelevant; that conclusion relies on a cross product of a vector with itself.